Choosing the Best Font for Email Marketing Campaigns

 Different fonts can look better or worse depending on the weight and size.
 Test out how a font looks at each size to make sure it won’t negatively impact the user experience.

-Roboto, for instance, is an effective typeface to use for both large and small sizes.
+Roboto, for instance, is an effective typeface to use for both large and small text.

 Roboto typeface in different sizes